stephenhu/westside/README.md

-# westsidejs
+# Westsidejs

-Westsidejs is a single page, client side, web framework that utilizes standard web technologies like css, html, js, and md for building dynamic sites.
-There's no need to learn jsx or other such templating languages.
+Westsidejs is a single page, client side web framework that utilizes standard web technologies like css, html, js, and md for building dynamic sites.
+There's no need to learn jsx or other templating languages.
 All content is rendered client side and hosted on Github, S3, or a common web server.

 ## Design